khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 Banner dismissal should work as follows:
 * Banner dismissal must be associated with the user in the system database.
 Dismissal must persist, even across version upgrades and clients.
 * Banners do not reappear by default.
 In rare circumstances, you may present the banner again to a user after some time has passed.
 * Banners should only be shown to users who are logged in.
-This is not currently enforced but is trivial to add manually on each individual banner.
-We highly recommend specifying this behavior.

 **Implementation Notes:**
 * The dismissal of the banner is achieved using the `UserCallout` model on the backend and the `PersistentUserCallout` JS file on the frontend.
 If both parameters are implemented correctly, the banner will adhere to the dismissal guidelines above.